JordanL2/ModularCalculator/README.md

 ## Features
 * Date timezones
+* Perhaps a separate feature to enable c = speed of light - not included in any preset by default

 ## Functions
 * Split - should substring be a regex?
 Maybe a new function for splitting on regex? regexsplit?